GestaltCogTeam/BasicTS/README.md

 We are collecting **TODOs** and **HOWTOs**, if you need more features (*e.g.* more datasets or baselines) or have any questions, please feel free to create an issue or leave a comment [here](https://github.com/zezhishao/BasicTS/issues/95).

+If you find this repository useful for your work, please consider citing it as [such](./citation.bib).

 ## ✨ Highlighted Features

 BasicTS is developed based on [EasyTorch](https://github.com/cnstark/easytorch), an easy-to-use and powerful open-source neural network training framework.